faulhornlabs/csip/README.md

 The following limitations and bugs are planned to be lifted:

-- implict arguments in rules should be explicitly given by braces
-- type classes are not supported
 - object level functions should be eta-expanded
 - top level object language lets should be at the end
 - pattern matching compiled to object level constructs is not supported